Mhm-Rs/daily-render-october-2023/README.md

 ## Day 2
 ### Project done : React Weather App
-An app designed to show the weather of the location a user is currently in, all nicely styled Made with : _React, OpenWeatherMap API_
+An app designed to show the weather of the location of an user, all nicely styled Made with : _React, OpenWeatherMap API_

 **Positive Points**